-- \ To discuss and ratify the M.Sc.MATHEMATICS Structure for all four semesters. - To discuss and approve the Syllabi of the first and second semesters of M.Sc.MATHEMATICS. - To discuss and finalise the pattern & blue prints of the Internal and External Examinations. - ✤ To discuss and decide the allotment of Internal marks for Assignments & Seminars. - ✤ To discuss about the Teaching Methodology to be adopted. - ✤ Any other item.
+- ❖ To discuss and ratify the M.Sc.MATHEMATICS Structure for all four semesters. - ❖ To discuss and approve the Syllabi of the third and fourth semesters of M.Sc.MATHEMATICS. - ❖ To discuss and revise first and second semesters syllabi. - To discuss and finalise the pattern & blue prints of the Internal and External Examinations. - ❖ To discuss and decide the allotment of Internal marks for Assignments & Seminars. - ❖ To discuss about the Teaching Methodology to be adopted. - ❖ To discuss the syllabus and model paper for certificate course on "Analytical Skills". - ❖ Any other item.